 My favorite way to do this is to tease the reader with an opt-in offer smack dab in the middle of my author bio.
 For example, if you check out my bio below, you’ll see “you can find her helping people Screw the Nine to Five” — a fun way to point people toward a custom landing page that offers tips on how to escape their nine to five jobs.

-Ensure your offer speaks directly to that particular audience, and link to a customized landing page that highlights its appeal to those readers.
+Ensure your offer speaks directly to that particular audience, and links to a customized landing page that highlights its appeal to those readers.

 Posting videos on YouTube can be an incredibly effective way to dig up new leads and network with other bloggers.
 Use the description section wisely by linking to a custom landing page that targets your channel’s viewers — or viewers of a specific video, if you want to get fancy.
 For example, if your video is a book trailer, link to a landing page where your audience can learn more about the story and purchase the book.